10clouds/10minions-vscode/README.md

-# CodeCook: GPT-4 Powered Coding Assistant (VSCode Extension) README
+# 10Minions: GPT-4 Powered Coding Assistant (VSCode Extension) README

 This is the README for your extension "10clouds-gpt".
 After writing up a brief description, we recommend including the following sections.